thomas-compagnoni/iOthello/README.md

 - The best move is the one with the maximum value, in the example above it is the move 3.
 > We can apply the rule also to player two by inverting the steps, before we find the maxima than we choose the move with the minimum value.

-I didn't know it before, but it is a **Minimax** function.
+Basically it is a **Minimax** function.
 This is a concept well known in game theory, I'll leave you the wikipedia [page](https://en.wikipedia.org/wiki/Minimax).

 > #### Some facts:
 >  - When there is a move which makes the opponent skips his turn, the AI will likely choose it.